Saturday, December 3, 2011

 Wh...wha... what?
 Huh?
 Wow.
 (Book 36)

 A friend convinced me that I needed to read Fear and Loathing in Las Vegas (Hunter S. Thompson) .
-I always assumed the book was akin to William S Burrough's Naked Lunch, which I tried to read in high school and just didn't have it in me to get past the first 20 pages, but I was surprised to find it really engaging.
+I always assumed the book was akin to William S Burrough's Naked Lunch, which I unsuccessfully tried to read in high school (It was so weird and dense that I could barely read 20 pages in to it).

 To follow, I watched the movie adaptation.
-Hollywood usually likes to kill great books, but they did a really fantastic and true portrayal of the book.
-The acting was great, but the best part was the way they did the scenes... a few times, I thought that spans of the hotel rooms would make me puke in my shoes.
-And, poor Johnny Depp having to wear those shorts the whole time with his skinny little legs.
-Anyway, being a true bibliophile, I still definitely recommend reading the book first, but the movie is available for streaming on Netflix and to rent from Amazon if interested.
+Hollywood usually likes to kill great books, but this was a fantastic portrayal of the book.
+The acting was great.
+I really enjoyed the detail they invested in the scenery.
+A few times, the spans of the hotel room (dirty, mucked up pools of filth) would make me feel like puking in my shoes.
+Anyway, being a true bibliophile, I recommend reading the book first